Transport for London Corporate Archives: Material held

 Some of the records of predecessor companies, such as the Metropolitan Railway and early minutes from the London Passenger Transport Board, are held on behalf of TfL by the London Metropolitan Archives.

 Storage and access

-Documents are stored offsite in the worked-out parts of Winsford Rock Salt Mine, Winsford, Cheshire, Britain's largest rock salt mine.
-The storage facility is operated by DeepStore Ltd., a records' management company.
+Documents are stored offsite in the worked-out parts of Winsford Rock Salt Mine in Winsford, Cheshire, Britain's largest rock salt mine.
+The storage facility is operated by DeepStore, a records' management company.
 Access to the archives is restricted and is by advance appointment only.
 TfL Corporate Archives catalogue of all records held are available online and searchable by the public.